sozialhelden/a11yjson/docs/0-usage.md

 For each interface `X` you find in the reference, the `a11yjson` npm module provides

 1. a TypeScript interface `X` (if you use TypeScript)
-2. a [SimpleSchema](https://www.npmjs.com/package/simpl-schema) instance to validate and sanitize objects to be correct A11yJSON
+2. a [SimpleSchema](https://www.npmjs.com/package/simpl-schema) instance named `XSchema` to validate and sanitize objects to be correct A11yJSON

 ## TypeScript usage